 Although it’s obvious that Kharkiv and San Francisco are pretty different, the real difference is revealed to the watchful observer.

 Some places reminded me of the Motherland.
-Every child of Ukraine and Russia would recognise this carousel.
+Every child of Ukraine would recognise this carousel.

 This building always attracted me for some reason.
 It’s roof suggests to me that it’s some elite mysterious casino.
 Well, at least that’s my perception of it.

 Not sure if the pets are always on a leash, but the grass is indeed clean.